 You're it...for now

 Zedd found Cormus in the shuttlebay, the young pilot already up to his elbows in one of the Type-11s.
-The bay lights reflected off the sleek hulls, throwing soft highlights along the curve of the shuttle’s nose, and the faint smell of plasma coolant and fresh lubricant hung in the air.
-Cormus had the access panel open on the impulse drive, tricorder balanced awkwardly against the lip of the housing and a spanner clenched in his other hand, humming some half-remembered tune under his breath.
-It was off-key, but enthusiastic.
+The bay lights reflected off the sleek hulls and the faint smell of plasma coolant and fresh lubricant hung in the air.
+Cormus had the access panel open on the impulse drive, tricorder balanced awkwardly against the lip of the housing and a spanner clenched in his other hand, humming some half remembered tune under his breath.
+It was off-key but enthusiastic.

-“You always work this early,” he said dryly, “or is the Dutchman just that exciting?”
+"You always work this early," he said, "or is the Dutchman just that exciting?"

-Cormus startled slightly, then looked up, smearing a line of grease across his forehead as he wiped sweat away with the back of his sleeve.
+Cormus startled a little and looked up, smearing a line of grease across his forehead as he wiped sweat away with the back of his sleeve.
 A grin spread across his face when he saw who it was.

-Cormus’s grin softened into something quieter and a little prouder.
-“I try.
+Cormus's grin softened a little at that.
+"I try.
 Ships talk, you know.
-You just have to listen long enough.”
+You just have to listen long enough."

 Zedd let out a breath that might have been a laugh.
 "We're going to need people who listen."

-That caught Cormus’s attention.
-He set the spanner down carefully and straightened, curiosity sparking in his hazel eyes.
-“That sounds like there’s news.
-The serious kind.”
+That caught Cormus's attention.
+He set the spanner down and straightened up, curiosity sparking in his eyes.
+"That sounds like there's news.
+The serious kind."

-“There is.”
-Zedd glanced around the bay.
-It was empty except for the two of them and the low, steady hum of Workerbees docked along the wall.
-Then he met Cormus’s gaze again.
-“The crew’s coming together faster than I expected.
-Lindsy’s settled into astrometrics.
-Mei-Lin has already half-claimed engineering as her personal kingdom.
-I picked up a few maintenance bots to keep us from drowning in routine work.”
+"There is."
+Zedd had a look around the bay.
+It was empty except for the two of them and the low steady hum of the Workerbees docked along the wall.
+He looked back at Cormus.
+"The crew's coming together faster than I expected.
+Lindsy's settled into astrometrics, Mei-Lin has already half claimed engineering as her personal kingdom, and I picked up a few maintenance bots to keep us from drowning in routine work."

 Cormus nodded along.
 "Sounds like a solid start."

 Cormus blinked once, then again.
-The silence hung there for a beat before his grin returned, slower this time and more cautious.
+The silence hung there for a beat before his grin came back, slower this time and a little more cautious.

 Cormus let out a low whistle and ran a hand through his hair.
 "Primary helm?"